 When you’re down by Williams Brice Stadium, be sure to check out the legendary Cockabooses.
 Made from hold train cars, each of these landmark tailgating spots are privately owned and decked out to tailgate in style.

 If you aren’t able to get tickets to a game, no worries.
 You can always head down to the Vista and you’ll be sure to find every restaurant and bar with their TVs tuned into the game.
-Try out some of the area’s newest restaurants like the Twisted Spur and the Casual Pint on Gervais or Main Street Public House on Main.
+Try out some of the area’s newest restaurants like the Twisted Spur and the Casual Pint on Gervais.
 When everyone around you is cheering on the Gamecocks, it can be a great alternative to actually being at the game.

 When you’re in the Vista, don’t forget to get your picture taken with the giant gamecock art installation on Gervais Street.